-Will I see the baby after he/she is born?
+Will I see the baby after he or she is born?

-The baby should be in good condition at birth and the connection (ductus arteriosus) between the lung artery (pulmonary artery) and the body artery (aorta) does not close immediately.
-A paediatrician (baby doctor) will be on hand at birth to assess the baby’s condition.
+The baby should be in good condition at birth as the connection (ductus arteriosus) between the lung artery (pulmonary artery) and the body artery (aorta) does not close immediately.
+A neonatologist (baby doctor) will be on hand at birth to assess the baby’s condition.

 If the baby is stable, there should be no reason why you should not be able to hold and cuddle your baby and put the baby to the breast if that is your wish.

-After a short while, the baby doctors will want to take the baby to the neonatal unit to insert a drip (infusion).
-In the case of babies dependant on the fetal circulation, this enables the baby doctors to give the hormone Prostaglandin, which keeps the ductus arteriosus open and allows the baby to remain stable until they receive their first surgical treatment.
+After a short while, the neonatologists will want to take the baby to the neonatal unit to insert a drip (infusion).
+In the case of babies dependent on the fetal circulation, this enables the neonatologists to give the hormone Prostaglandin, which keeps the ductus arteriosus open and aims to keep the baby stable until they receive their first surgical treatment.

 Who will be looking after the baby?

-The paediatrician and nurses in the neonatal unit will be caring for your baby and making sure that the baby’s condition remains stable.
-A scan of the baby’s heart will be carried out in the first few hours following birth by one of the specialist cardiologists from the children’s heart unit.
+The neonatologist and nurses in the neonatal unit will be caring for your baby and working to keep the baby’s condition stable.
+A scan of the baby’s heart will be carried out when the baby reaches the heart unit.
 On the basis of the assessment, surgery can be arranged and at every stage the doctors will discuss the plan of care for the baby with you.

-If the baby has to be transferred to a specialist heart unit, can we go with him/her?
+If the baby has to be transferred to a specialist heart unit, can we go with him or her?